unification-com/mainchain-upgrade-simulator/README.md

 - A number of scripts to randomly generate and broadcast transactions, including `enterprise`, `beacon`, `wrkchain`, standard Cosmos Txs and IBC transfers
 - A Hermes IBC relayer to process IBC transfers between the chains
-- An NGINX proxy server to allow connections from, for example, Web Wallet.
+- An NGINX proxy server to allow connections from, for example, Web Wallet_old.

 The network will also automatically generate the upgrade Governance proposal and vote "yes" for all validators.